Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 After you have obtained a fingerprint card or have found an electronic fingerprinting service, you can successfully request an FBI background check.

-Searchers can find out if someone has a warrant in Broward County through the Case Search tool provided by the Clerk of Courts.
+Searchers can find out if someone has a warrant in Broward County through the Case Search Tool provided by the Clerk of Courts.
 Alternatively, they can call the relevant division or visit the courthouse in person to obtain warrant information.
+Additionally, they can also consider reaching out directly to the sheriff’s office to verify if someone has a warrant.

 Source: Florida Department of Law Enforcement11